Bari, Southern Italy City

-Bari is a large seaside city with a castle and interesting old town center.
-Easily reached by public transportation, the city makes a good starting point for visitng the southern Italy region of Puglia, the heel of the boot.
+Bari is a large seaside city with a castle and interesting old town center in the Puglia region of southern Italy.
+Easily reached by public transportation, the city makes a good starting point for visiting Puglia, the heel of the boot.

 Bari is on the southeastern coast of Italy in the Puglia region, between the Salento Peninsula and the Gargano Peninsula - see Puglia map.
 It's about 450 kilometers southeast of Rome and 250 kilometers east of Naples.